-Step Two: Decide whether to register in a state or nationwide.
+Decide whether to register in a state or nationwide.

 You can either register your business on a state-by-state basis, or you can register Australia-wide.
 Registering in one state is cheaper but if you are going to be doing business across Australia, you will need to register Australian-wide.
 Something else to bear in mind is that creating an Australian-wide company often gives a better impression to outsiders rather than a state one.

 Note that when a company is registered under the Corporations Act 2001, it is automatically registered as an Australian company.
 This means it can conduct business through Australia without needing to register in individual state and territory jurisdictions.